hmlauth/LIRI-node-app/README.md

      *If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 4. `node liri.js do-what-it-says`

-  * Using the `fs` Node package, LIRI will take the text inside of `random.txt` and then use it to call one of LIRI's commands.
+- Using the `fs` Node package, LIRI will take the text inside of `random.txt` and then use it to call one of LIRI's commands.
 This will run for any of the commands.

-5. All commands (and outputs) are logged to `log.txt` file.

 ### Future Development
 1. Log output of each query to `log.txt` file